 I received the new unit, so time to replace the failed one.
 If you’re running redundant HSM’s and you’ve installed in the typical, and ‘recommended’ manner, you will probably need to make some network or application changes to facilitate replacement without an outage.
 The recommended manner is where your Remote File System (RFS) server is also a transaction client.
 The issue is that the new HSM needs to be connected to the RFS and have some work done before you actually want transactions to be hitting it, and if your RFS is also a transaction server, transactions are going to be hitting the new HSM between when it’s connected and when it’s actually ready.
 So if that’s your setup, make sure to isolate the RFS server from transaction traffic until it’s ready.
 My ‘how to install the nShield Connect 6000’ article documents how I set up, which is having a third system act as RFS.
 So, take care of this part first, if applicable, then continue.

-- Step one is to disconnect the dead HSM from all clients.
+- So, we need to disconnect the dead HSM from all clients.
 My clients are linux, but I believe the commands are similar on Windows so you can probably figure it out.
 To do this, first run enquiry to ensure you know the correct module number for the failed HSM, then you can get the details you need to run the removal.
 It will look something like this; my dead module is #1:

 Module #1: enquiry reply flags Failed enquiry reply level Six serial number unknownunknown mode operational version 0.0.0 speed index 0 rec. queue 0..0 level one flags none version string unknown checked in 0000000000000000 Wed Dec 31 19:00:00 1969 level two flags none max. write size 0 level three flags none level four flags none module type code 0 product name unknown device name unknown EnquirySix version 3 impath kx groups feature ctrl flags none features enabled none version serial 0 connection status InProgress connection info esn = 1234-ABCD-4567; addr = INET/192.0.2.1/9004; ku hash = asdfasdfasdfasdf, mech = Any; time-limit = 24h; data-limit = 8MB image version unknown hardware status unknown